 Jacques Qualin, Chef de Cuisine – J&G Steakhouse

 Accomplished chef Jacques Qualin first teamed with world-renowned chef and businessman Jean-Georges Vongerichten in 1998 to become First Sous Chef at the now legendary Jean Georges.
-A decade later, the dazzling duo joins together once more for the highly anticipated J&G Steakhouse in Scottsdale, Arizona.
+A decade later, the dazzling duo joined together once more for the highly anticipated J&G Steakhouse in Scottsdale, Arizona.

 Acclaimed as a “master of his art,” Qualin hails from the Franche-Comté region of France, a verdant area near the Jura Mountains.
 Qualin was soon lured to the bright lights of Paris where he studied under Michelin-rated chef Michel de Matteis before landing a prestigious post at the three-star Restaurant Taillevent, described by The New York Times as, “the best in Paris, if not all of France.”

-From 1991 to 1996, Qualin worked in Paris as Chef de Partie at famed Restaurant La Marée and again at Restaurant Taillevent before returning to New York for a stint at JoJo.
-Qualin’s considerable culinary talent captured the attention of Jean-Georges Vongerichten, who hired him to serve as First Sous-chef at Vongerichten’s AAA Five Diamond and Mobil Five Star Jean Georges Restaurant, the restaurant that launched Vongerichten’s growing empire.
+Qualin’s considerable culinary talent captured the attention of Jean-Georges Vongerichten, who hired him to serve as First Sous-chef at Vongerichten’s Mobil Five-Star/AAA Five Diamond Jean Georges Restaurant, the restaurant that launched Vongerichten’s growing empire.

 Roy Pell, Executive Pastry Chef

 As Executive Pastry Chef for The Phoenician, he is responsible for overseeing all aspects of the Pastry Department, including training and development and all bread, bakery and dessert products for the resort’s nine food outlets and banquets.
 Pell is a graduate of Westminster Catering College in London.
-He brings over fifteen years of experience in the pastry/culinary field to his position, most recently with nine years at Ritz-Carlton properties in San Francisco, St. Louis and Phoenix.
-Prior to that, he worked in Pastry at Harvey’s Restaurant in London, the Amway Grand Plaza in Michigan, the Savoy Hotel in London and Peter Island on the British Virgin Islands.
+He brings over 15 years of experience in the pastry/culinary field to his position, most recently with nine years at Ritz-Carlton properties in San Francisco, St. Louis and Phoenix.
 You can see some of Chef Pell’s culinary creations throughout the resort for the holidays, including our larger-than-life gingerbread house displays.